paleobot/pbot-dev/Field definitions/OTU fields.md

 * Info: Users can enter “Notes” on the specimen (formerly we called these “comments”).
 * Entry type: free text.
 * Considerations: need to figure out comment entry.
 This is the forum that users can enter notes (ie comments) on the taxon.
 Can be entered by the creator of the OTU during the initial OTU form submission, and added onto later by any user to make notes about the taxon (preferably via a button on the OTU landing page, as in the mock-up).

-### Data access groups:
-* PBot: elementOf: [Group!]! @relation(name: "ELEMENT_OF", direction: OUT).
-Defines a relationship to another node.
-* dwc:  “groups” are sorta similar to datasetID http://rs.tdwg.org/dwc/terms/datasetID, or datasetName http://rs.tdwg.org/dwc/terms/datasetName
-* Info: Defines what project groups have access to view the record.
-Published OTUs should always be part of the ‘public’ access group.
-OTUs can belong to multiple groups.
-If an OTU is a part of a designated project group, that OTU will display in the taxon list for the project on the users workbench.
-Required.
-* Entry type: multi-select from the users project groups and the option Public
-* Considerations: can be public AND in another defined group

 ## Back end tracking / things we monitor